nshafer/lotechnica/content/Web/phoenix_library_dev.md

 end
 ```

-Finally, we'll check if we're using a relative path in "config/dev.exs" and enable the config changes for live reloading.
+Finally, we'll configure things in "config/dev.exs" to use the discovered path for live reloading.

 ```elixir
 # Configure Phoenix.CodeReloader to reload my_library as well as this application on every request